pliu/k8splayground/apps/mock-server/README.md

 # Mock Server
-Mock server currently serves four purposes:
+Mock server currently serves three purposes:

 - It provides a REST endpoint for GET and POST requests that can be called by other services.
 It then dumps the JSON payload into its logs.
 This can be used for debugging whether a webhook has been called and can also be used to inspect the schema of the payload.
 - It is an example of how to package an application into a Docker image, upload it to the kind cluster, deploy it using a deployment, and serve it from a service
-- It is an example of how Kubernetes signals to applications within a pod that is about to be terminated (it sends SIGTERM and then waits for a configurable grace period)
-- It is an example of using selectors to restrict the nodes that pods can be scheduled on
+- It is an example of using selectors to restrict the nodes that Pods can be scheduled on

 Examples of things to experiment with:

 - labels and selectors
 - the self-healing properties of deployments
 - different rollout strategies on the deployment when deploying a new version of mock server
-- liveness/readiness checks and their effects on whether a pod is routed to
+- liveness/readiness checks and their effects on whether a Pod is routed to
-- how to route Kubernetes-internal traffic to the mock-server pods through its service
+- how to route Kubernetes-internal traffic to the mock-server Pods through its service
 - how the Dockerfile definition translates to layers in a Docker image and the effect of layers (requires changing the Makefile)
-- how to handle SIGTERM and gracefully shutdown an application

 For how ingress works, see the nginx-ingress application's README.